OctoPrint/OctoPrint/docs/plugins/injectedproperties.rst

   data files etc).
 Plugins should not access this property directly but instead utilize :func:`~octoprint.plugin.types.OctoPrintPlugin.get_plugin_data_folder` which will make sure the path actually does exist and if not create it before returning it.
 ``self._logger``
-  A `python logger instance <https://docs.python.org/2/library/logging.html>`_ logging to the log target ``octoprint.plugin.<plugin identifier>``.
+  A :py:class:`logging.Logger` instance logging to the log target ``octoprint.plugin.<plugin identifier>``.
 ``self._settings``
   The plugin's personalized settings manager, injected only into plugins that include the :class:`~octoprint.plugin.SettingsPlugin` mixin.